 • Batteries

-• Basic toolkit (should include hammer, screwdriver and ratchet)
+• Basic toolkit (should include hammer, screwdriver, and ratchet)

-• Bed lifts to create extra storage (some university housing programs still offer cinder block rentals for a cost that is lower even than bed lifts bought at the store)
+• Bed lifts to create extra storage (some university housing programs still offer cinder block rentals for a cost that is lower than bed lifts bought at the store)

 • Over-the-door hooks